Apricot, 'Adirondack Gold'

 Plant size: Grafted tree, 2-3 ft. with strong central leader.

-When we ship: Available for Spring or Fall shipping.
+When we ship: Available for Fall 2020 shipping.

 Shipping restrictions: Cannot ship to Canada.